raph0222/vue-docker-jenkins-personal/README.md

 **2 pipelines** :

-- review : Each time code needs to be merged, jenkins will be triggered, docker inside jenkins and check if the project can be : linted, built... (manual for now)
+- review : Each time code needs to be merged, jenkins will be triggered, docker inside jenkins to check the project format (eslint/prettier) before building.

 - deploy : get the code from github repo, docker inside jenkins to build the /dist.
 Send the build to an EC2 instance via ssh.
 Restart apache.